vitabaks/postgresql_cluster/README.md

 - port 5002 (read only) synchronous replica only
 - port 5003 (read only) asynchronous replicas only

-:heavy_exclamation_mark: Your application have support sending read requests to a custom port (ex 5001), and write requests (ex 5000).
+:heavy_exclamation_mark: Your application must have support sending read requests to a custom port (ex 5001), and write requests (ex 5000).